SolaceSamples/solace-samples-jms/docs/_tutorials/request-reply.md

 2.  [https://en.wikipedia.org/wiki/Java_Message_Service](https://en.wikipedia.org/wiki/Java_Message_Service){:target="_blank"}
 3.  [https://docs.oracle.com/javaee/7/tutorial/partmessaging.htm#GFIRP3](https://docs.oracle.com/javaee/7/tutorial/partmessaging.htm#GFIRP3){:target="_blank"}

 The oracle link points you to the JavaEE official tutorials which provide a good introduction to JMS.
-This getting started tutorial follows a similar path and shows you the Solace specifics that you need to do to get this working with your Solace message router.
+This getting started tutorial follows a similar path and shows you the Solace specifics that you need to do to get this working with Solace messaging.

 ## Overview

-Request-reply messaging is supported by the Solace message router for all delivery modes.
+Request-reply messaging is supported by Solace messaging for all delivery modes.
 The JMS API does provide a `TopicRequestor` and `QueueRequestor` interface which is very simple.
 However, this interface lacks the ability to timeout the requests.
 This limitation means that it is often simpler to implement the request – reply pattern in your application.
 This tutorial will follow this approach.

 It is also possible to use guaranteed messaging for request reply scenarios.
 In this case the replier can listen on a queue for incoming requests and the requestor can use a temporary endpoint to attract replies.
 This is explained further in the [Solace product documentation]({{ site.docs-gm-rr }}){:target="_top"} and shown in the API samples named `SolJMSRRGuaranteedRequestor` and `SolJMSRRGuaranteedReplier`.